-The present study is a longitudinal analysis, using empirical data and a case study, to address one of the two key links identified above: using empirical data to predict a biological response to measurable (and simulable) changes in flow metrics.
-A forthcoming companion study will complete the second link, predicting flow changes from management actions, and summarize the outcomes of a portfolio of water and land use scenarios.
+The present study is a longitudinal analysis, using empirical data and a case study, to address the second of the two key links identified above.
+We use empirical data to predict a biological response to measurable (and simulatable) changes in flow metrics.
+We refer to this prediction as a “hydrologic benefit function” (i.e., intending to quantify the ecological services provided by flow) for a single species.
+This provides the critical link to assess fish benefits due to future alternative watershed management practices affecting the hydrology of a stream ecosystem.
+A forthcoming companion study will investigate the other link, predicting flow changes from watershed management actions using an appropriate hydrologic model; then use hydrologic benefit functions to summarize the outcomes of a portfolio of water and land use scenarios.

 2 Case study: setting and species of concern